isomerpages/mol-services/_move-house/02c-selling-OTP.md

 (4) Decide when to submit resale application

-See also: <a href="https://www.hdb.gov.sg/cs/infoweb/-/media/doc/EAPG/important-notes-on-option-to-purchase-1-jan-2018.pdf" target"_blank">Important notes on OTP</a>
+See also: <a href="https://www.hdb.gov.sg/cs/infoweb/-/media/doc/EAPG/important-notes-on-option-to-purchase-1-jan-2018.pdf" target="_blank">Important notes on OTP</a>